You are here

-One of a series of admissions events designed for underrepresented minorities, Spotlight on: Diversity allows participants to immerse themselves in the Columbia Business School community and obtain a holistic understanding of the MBA application process in an abbreviated format.
-The most recent Spotlight On: Diversity took place on Saturday, August 24, 2013.
+One of a series of admissions events designed for underrepresented minorities, Spotlight on: Diversity allows participants to immerse themselves in the Columbia Business School community and obtain a holistic understanding of the MBA application process.
+Spotlight On: Diversity will take place on Saturday, August 23, 2014.

-- Student and alumni presentations illustrating community life and the value proposition of Columbia Business School
+- Student and alumni panels illustrating community life and the value proposition of Columbia Business School

 - Detailed application advice and guidance designed to aid early decision applicants

 - Informal networking opportunities with current students, alumni, and admissions officers

 For questions about Spotlight On: Diversity, please contact the Admissions Office at email@example.com or call 212-854-1961.

 Diversity Matters @ Columbia, one of Columbia Business School’s annual recruiting events for underrepresented minorities, immerses prospective students in the Columbia Business School community, imparting a holistic understanding of the dynamic academic and social environments that exist on campus.

 Co-sponsored by the Black Business Students Association and the Hispanic Business Association, Diversity Matters @ Columbia gives potential applicants an opportunity to learn from current students about their experiences at the School, and to find out more about the admissions process.

 Diversity Matters @ Columbia is tentatively scheduled for Saturday, November 1, 2014.

 Diversity Matters @ Columbia activities include: